THE GOAL OF THE BOOK

 Unfortunately, most well meaning parents have missed a vital ingredient necessary to help their kids become financially astute adults.

-This book has nothing to do with accumulating wealth, but everything to do with helping children understand the value of money and developing healthy habits about money.
+This book has nothing to do with accumulating wealth, but everything to do with helping children understand the value of money.

 Watch The back story

 Some parents feel that kids will figure out the "money stuff" as they get older.
 While this may be partially true, there is no reason to let your kids drown in financial ignorance.
 Given a car and car keys, most kids could eventually figure out how to drive, but no sane parent would let their kids risk injury or death to learn how to drive on their own.
 Kids who are not taught about money matters can gather some hefty bumps and bruises along the way.

 Parents must remember that the responsibility of personal finance education is always with them, even after their kids finish school and transition into their early adult years.

 Good parents teach their children the importance of eating well.
 They stress personal hygiene and insist on regular flossing.
 The majority of moms and dads also emphasize academic achievements and a good work ethic to guarantee a brighter future for their kids.